 Norway

 Fixed-term contracts are permitted only in limited circumstances where the work is of a temporary nature.
-Fixed-term contracts are permitted fora maximum of 12 months at a time.
+Fixed-term contracts are permitted for a maximum of 12 months at a time.
 They can be renewed, but the total contract cannot exceed three years.
-After that point, the Worker can claim permanent employee status.
-It is very difficult for employers to terminate employment contracts in Norway, even if a fixed-term contract.
+After that point, the Worker is entitled to permanent status.
+It is very difficult to terminate a fixed-term contract early, typically only allowed in cases of severe breach.

 Workers may take three consecutive days of paid sick leave up to four times each year without producing a medical certificate.
 If a medical certificate is provided, the Worker is entitled to pay from the employer for the first 16 calendar days of injury / illness.
 After that point, the government takes over responsibility for payment ("daily sickness benefit").
 Workers may be off for injury or illness for up to 52 weeks.
 Workers are also entitled to paid leave to care for a sick child up to their 12th birthday.

-A standard workweek is Monday through Friday.
-8 hours per day and 40 hours per week inclusive of a 1-hour unpaid meal break.
 Normal working hours may not exceed 9 hours per day or 40 hours per week.
+There is typically a 1-hour unpaid meal break.
 Work on Sundays is not permitted unless necessitated by the nature of the work.
-ANy work performed on a weekend or on a holiday should be compensated at 200%.

 Work in excess of the agreed upon standard hours is considered overtime and should only occur when there is an exceptional and time-limited need for it.
 Overtime must be paid at 140% at minimum.
 Overtime must work must not exceed 10 hours per 7 days, 25 hours per 4 consecutive weeks, or 200 hours per 52 weeks.

-Workers must provide notice of resignation as outlined in their employment contract, which is generally 14 days during the probationary period and one to three months after the probationary period.
+Workers must provide notice of resignation as outlined in their employment contract, which is generally 14 days during the probationary period.
+The notice period for resignation after the notice period typically ranges from one to three months and cannot exceed three months.

 TCWGlobal stands unmatched as the leading employer of record service provider.
 Our global reach, expertise in diverse industries, and commitment to client satisfaction makes us the best choice.
 Looking for a global employer of record or international payrolling partner that will work with you and not for you?
 Trust TCWGlobal.
 We are here for you.